samimahamoed/awesome_game_shop/README.md

     #thus since the qop directive is unspecified,we calculate the response as follows
     response=MD5(HA1:nonce:HA2).
 Hopefully this implementation warrants good points from this section.

-### Own game
-We have implemented two games, one simple testing game for checking the cross service messaging and a bit more complex snake game that also supports the messaging fully (so it has save/load functionality).
-The game files are temporarily hosted within the game service so we wouldn’t require outside hosts for the project review and demo, but if the service was to be deployed for real, they would be hosted elsewhere.
-Hopefully the games we did warrant the 100 points or close to it from this section.

 ### Mobile Friendly
 We utilize the bootstrap library for our service templates, which enables the pages to look okay with mobile devices.
 Hopefully this warrants some points from this section.

 ### Social media sharing
 We implemented a possibility to share a game in Facebook.
 It shares a link to the game detail page where a user can play the game or they can register and then purchase the game themselves.
 Also the image of the game is also shared to Facebook.
 Hopefully this warrants decent points from this section.

-## 6-2 Who Did What?
-(Task assignment)
-Antti: Testing, project planning and management, developing the models, developing the cross site messaging, developing simple test game and more complex game for the service.

-Paula: Testing, game adding, game editing and game deleting, listing all games in games page, scores page listing best 5 scores for all games, highscore listing in play page, personal highscore, social media sharing and some minor additions here and there.

-Sami: Testing, project planning and management,setting up project frontend structure and base templates, setting up heroku environment, Payment handling,  RESTful API implimentation, Authentication system and email validation, profile page implementation, 3rd party login, game rating system, user registration and some minor additions here and there.

 ## 6-3 Brief Instructions for the Service Use